Skip to main content

 s.SetTCPProxy(currentProxy)

-Saves the cookie jar, ticket cache, ECH state.
-Reloads like you never stopped.
-The full pattern lives in Long-Running Scraper Patterns.
+Save writes the cookie jar, ticket cache, and ECH state to disk.
+LoadSession reads them back.
+The pattern in full is in Long-Running Scraper Patterns.

 Common mistakes